forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 serverless deploy
 ```

 After the command finishes, your function is live!
-You can expect your repos to receive commits every six hours.
-If you want to run your function right away, run the following command:
+You can expect your repos to start receiving commits according to the schedule you configured in the `serverless.yml` file.
+You can run the function immediately with the following command:

 ```
 serverless invoke -f publish